Wednesday 10 August 2022

 I am momentarily frozen on the other end of the line.
 I am about to join a private dental practice and the immediate mention of cold, hard cash (well electronically transferred funds) brings home the reality that I am now paying for health care.
 Have I sold my soul to the devil?

 This particular practice actually invited me in, after they met me as an emergency patient a few weeks ago.
 On this occasion, I had lost a filling and, co-incidentally, discovered to my dismay that I had also lost my place with the NHS dentist.
-After experimenting with home remedies, a work colleague suggested plugging the gap with chewing gum and I bunged in some gunk from the internet, I eventually resigned myself to taking an appointment with anyone who could help, waved my credit card at the smiling receptionist and left with a very secure (and very expensive) new amalgam.
+After experimenting with home remedies, a work colleague suggested plugging the gap with chewing gum and I bunged in some gunk from the internet, I eventually resigned myself to taking an appointment with anyone who could help, waved my credit card at the smiling receptionist and left with a very secure (if expensive) new amalgam.

 Thereafter, I resolved to find a new NHS practice and ‘re-join the dental system‘.
 And so when the private practitioners emailed me with an invite to ‘sign on’ to their books, I initially ignored it.

-Alas, getting back into the national system proved trickier than I thought.
+Alas, however, getting back into the national system proved trickier than I thought.
 Countless calls and google searches confirmed that nobody… but nobody is taking on new patients.
 And so for a while I just parked the issue and forgot about my teeth.
-Smallboy, unlike me, had not been turfed out of the local practice.
+Small boy, unlike me, had not been turfed out of the local practice.
 If he was okay, in true single parent fashion, I resolved to ‘just muddle on’.

 ‘Perhaps,’ I reason, ‘if there are no places and everyone seems happy to accept this, then dental care cannot be that important.
 Maybe the occasional emergency appointment is the way to go?‘